+Use of proceeds

+THE OFFERING

-THE OFFERING Common stock to be offered 22,222,222 shares Common stock to be outstanding after this offering 42,899,582 shares Option to purchase additional shares 3,333,333 shares Use of proceeds We estimate that the net proceeds from this offering will be approximately \$17.9 million (or approximately \$20.8 million if the underwriters exercise in full their option to purchase up to 3,333,333 additional shares of common stock), based on an assumed offering price of \$0.90 per share, which was the last reported sales price of our common stock on the Nasdaq Global Market on June 1, 2020, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Common stock to be offered 32,000,000 shares Common stock to be outstanding after this offering 52,677,360 shares 4,800,000 shares

+Option to purchase additional shares

+We estimate that the net proceeds from this offering will be approximately \$21.7 million (or approximately \$25.1 million if the underwriters exercise in full their option to purchase up to 4,800,000 additional shares of common stock), based on the public offering price of \$0.75 per share, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

 We intend to use the net proceeds from this offering primarily for general corporate purposes, including working capital, research and development, business development, sales and marketing activities and capital expenditures.
 We also intend to use a portion of the net proceeds from this offering to repay \$4.0 million of the outstanding principal amount and accrued interest under the B. Riley Convertible Note.
 See "-B. Riley Convertible Note."
 These expectations are subject to change.
 See "Use of Proceeds" for additional information.

 Risk factors See "Risk Factors" and the other information included in this prospectus and incorporated by reference herein for a discussion of factors you should carefully consider before deciding to invest in our common stock.

-Nasdaq Global Market symbol "SONM" offering on the same terms as those offered to the public dicated an interest in purchasing approximately 630,000 shares of our common stock in this lic.
-Indications of interest are not binding agreements or commitments to purchase, and the fering to such officers and directors, and such officers and directors may determine to purchase no shares in this offering.
-The number of shares of our common stock that will be outstanding after this offering is based on 20,677,360 shares of common stock outstanding as of March 31, 2020, and excludes: 578,241 shares of common stock issuable upon the conversion of 50% of the aggregate principal amount and accrued interest outstanding as of March 31, 2020 under the B. Riley Convertible Note, as well as 6,953,003 shares of common stock issuable to B. Riley Principal Investments, LLC upon the B. Riley Conversion, based on the outstanding principal amount and accrued interest as of March 31, 2020 (after giving effect to the B. Riley Repayment) and an assumed public offering price of \$0.90 per share, the last reported sales price of our common stock on the
+"SONM" Nasdag Global Market symbol

+Certain of our executive officers and directors have agreed to purchase 628,333 shares of our common stock in this offering on the same terms as those offered to the public.

+The number of shares of our common stock that will be outstanding after this offering is based on 20,677,360 shares of common stock outstanding as of March 31, 2020, and excludes:

+- 578,241 shares of common stock issuable upon the conversion of 50% of the aggregate principal amount and accrued interest outstanding as of March 31, 2020 under the B. Riley Convertible Note, as well as 8,343,603 shares of common stock issuable to B. Riley Principal Investments, LLC upon the B. Riley Conversion, based on the outstanding principal amount and accrued interest as of March 31, 2020 (after giving effect to the B. Riley Repayment) and the public offering price of \$0.75 per share; - 2,126,798 shares of common stock issuable upon the exercise of options outstanding as of March 31, 2020 at a weighted-average exercise price of \$3.75 per share; - 956 shares of common stock issuable upon the exercise of warrants outstanding as of March 31, 2020, at a weighted-average exercise price of \$6.20 per share; - 226,500 shares issuable upon the vesting of restricted stock units outstanding as of March 31, 2020;
-Nasdaq Global Market on June 1, 2020;

-• 2,126,798 shares of common stock issuable upon the exercise of options outstanding as of March 31, 2020 at a weighted-average exercise price of \$3.75 per share;

-- 956 shares of common stock issuable upon the exercise of warrants outstanding as of March 31, 2020, at a weighted-average exercise price of \$6.20 per share; - 226,500 shares issuable upon the vesting of restricted stock units outstanding as of March 31, 2020; - 2,174,999 shares of common stock reserved for future issuance under our 2019 Equity Incentive Plan as of March 31, 2020, as well as any automatic increases in the number of common stock reserved for future issuance under this plan; and - 472,773 shares of common stock reserved for future issuance pursuant to our 2019 Employee Stock Purchase Plan as of March 31, 2020, as well as any automatic increases in the number of common stock reserved for future issuance under this plan.
+- 2,174,999 shares of common stock reserved for future issuance under our 2019 Equity Incentive Plan as of March 31, 2020, as well as any automatic increases in the number of common stock reserved for future issuance under this plan; and - 472,773 shares of common stock reserved for future issuance pursuant to our 2019 Employee Stock Purchase Plan as of March 31, 2020, as well as any automatic increases in the number of common stock reserved for future issuance under this plan.